TheNyle/juno-file-name-formatter/README.md

 ### To Do List:

+- [X] Pass the script the .zip folder and automate unpacking
+- [ ] Automatically handle downloads with and without sub-directories
 - [ ] Organise music into sub-folders based on album
-- [X] Pass the script the .zip folder and automate unpacking
 - [ ] Pass optional parameter of destination folder
+- [ ] Handle ampersands and special characters in names